zeus911/certificate-authority-1/README.md

 Intermediate Certificate Authority (ICA) Creation
 - Individual designated as the ICA creates their Private Key (PK)
-- Individual designated as the ICA creates their intermediate certificate
+- Individual designated as the ICA creates thier Certificate Signing Request (CSR)
+- The RCA reviews ICA CSR and creates their intermediate certificate
-- Individual designated as the ICA verifies the new intermediate certificate
+- The Individual designated as the ICA verifies the new intermediate certificate

 User Certificate (UC) Creation
 - User creates Private Key (PK)